yui/phploader/README.md

 PULL REQUESTS ARE WELCOME!

 The YUI PHP Loader Utility is a server-side utility that allows you to load specific YUI components and their dependencies into your page via PHP.
 YUI PHP Loader can operate as a holistic solution by loading all of your necessary YUI components, or it can be used to add one or more components to a page on which some YUI content already exists.

-phploader requires a webserver with support for PHP 4.3.0+ or PHP 5+.
+YUI PHP Loader requires a webserver with support for PHP 4.3.0+ or PHP 5+.

-The code for YUI phploader is provided under a BSD license:
+The code for YUI PHP Loader is provided under a BSD license:
     http://yuilibrary.com/license/

 Project home page: